Brianmantay/cicd-pipe/README.md

 2. Refresh JDBC drivers to pick up the driver copied during setup.sh

 3. Follow through remaining setup

-*Note:* TeamCity couldn't connect to the SQL DB because of the firewall.
-In Azure go to the teamCityDB firewall and...
-"allow access to azure resources".
-I couldn't see where to incorporate this into the ARM template as of yet.

 4. The TeamCity Agent Docker conainer is running so go to "Agents > Unauthorized" and authorize it